experientials/ziloo-firmware/README.md

 ## Building

 The firmware is automatically built using [GitHub Actions](https://github.com/features/actions).
-For details on the active pipelines see [Continuous Integration](.github/workflows/CONTINUOUS_INTEGRATION.md) In addition to firmware an [image-builder docker image](https://hub.docker.com/repository/docker/ziloo/image-builder) is also created by CI.
+In addition to firmware an [image-builder docker image](https://hub.docker.com/repository/docker/ziloo/image-builder) is also created by CI.
 There is an example hello build to demonstrate using docker.